slu4coder/The-Minimal-64-Home-Computer/Programs/min/readme.md

-# MIN Programs
+# 'Min' Programs

-Programs written in MIN, a Python-like high-level interpreted programming language running natively on the MINIMAL 64.
+'Min' is a Python-like high-level programming language running natively on the 'Minimal 64'.

-The interpreter 'min.asm' assembly source code is located in the ../asm section.
+The interpreter 'min.asm' assembly source code is located in the '../asm' section.

+See 'Min's EBNF Language Definition.txt' for more information.